You may start noticing signs of voles around your yard, such as narrow surface runways, small burrow openings, or damage to plants and lawns.

 2. Live Traps

-These traps are great for trapping voles and are designed to capture them without causing them harm.
+These traps are designed to capture voles without harming them.

 You can purchase them at your local home improvement store or online.
 Make sure to read the instructions carefully before setting up the trap.